Pseudacanthicus

-Pseudacanthicus is a genus of medium to large-sized suckermouth armored catfishes native to South America, where found in the Amazon and Orinoco basins, as well as rivers of the Guianas.
+Pseudacanthicus is a genus of medium to large-sized freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+The catfishes in this genus are found in South America, where found in the Amazon and Orinoco basins, as well as rivers of the Guianas.
 They are primarily found in fast-flowing waters, sometimes relatively deep.
 They are sometimes kept in aquariums.

 Species

-There are currently 9 recognized species in this genus: